The right set of tires is vital for

 tire, the cheaper it will be.
 For the purposes of this report, we used the

-lowest tire price we could find for that particular tire model, so use these
+lowest price we could find for that particular tire model, so use these prices only

-prices only as a guide.
-Also, prices are for one tire only, so be sure to
+as a guide.
+Also, prices are for one tire only, so be sure to multiply by the

-installation and disposal fees, if any are required in your state, to get your
+disposal fees (if those are required in your state), to get your final cost.

 Finding The Best Tires